-For American Sentinel courses that include practice experiences (including practice learning experiences (PLE), practicums (P), simulation (S), precepted practice experiences (PPE) and capstone hours (CH)) each three-credit hour course that includes both didactic activities and practice experiences includes one of the following:
+For American Sentinel courses that include practice experiences (including practice learning experiences (PLE), practicums (P), simulation (S), precepted practice experiences (PPE) and DNP project hours (DH)) each three-credit hour course that includes both didactic activities and practice experiences includes one of the following:

 - In-class (online) student engagement for at least 30 hours, 45 hours of practice experiences and 60 hours of work outside the classroom.